 If your son or daughter is on ODSP (Ontario Disability Support Program), there is only so much money they can receive from other sources before their ODSP benefits are jeopardized.
 That includes money withdrawn from a Henson Trust.

 While you, the parents, are alive, it is relatively easy to cover the cost of non-disability related expenses for your adult child.
 You pay for those expenses yourselves.
-If your daughter needs a coat, you buy her a coat.
-Technically, you are giving them money when you buy that coat, however ODSP doesn’t have a mechanism to track that expense and apply it to the $6,000 limit.
-If the money comes from a Henson Trust to cover the cost of the coat it is a completely different story.
+If your daughter needs a computer, you buy her a computer.
+Technically, you are giving them money when you buy that computer, however ODSP doesn’t have a mechanism to track that expense and apply it to the $10,000 limit when the money comes from your own pocket.
+It is a completely different story, if the money comes from a Henson Trust to cover the cost of the computer.

 Money disbursed from a Henson Trust

 Money disbursed from a Henson Trust must be reported to ODSP.
 ODSP will want to know how much money is withdrawn from the trust, when it is withdrawn, and how that money was used.
 If the money was used for disability-related expenses, there is no issue.
 If the money is used for non-disability related expenses it becomes an issue if ODSP suspects your child has received more than $10,000 in the past 12 months, which includes money not only coming from the trust, but also from many other sources, such as monetary gifts from friends and family.
 Exceed the $10,000 limit and the person’s ODSP is jeopardized.

 You want your child to lead a good life after you have passed away, which includes covering expenses that are not disability-related.
 How can this be done with this $10,000 limit is in place?
 While money from a Henson Trust is subject to the “$10,000 rule”, money taken from a Registered Disability Savings Plan (RDSP) is not.